Ronald Kessler

-Kessler was born in New York City to Dr. Ernest Borek and Minuetta Shumiatcher Borek, and grew up in Belmont, Massachusetts.
-After his parents got divorced and his mother remarried he adopted his step-father's last name.
-His father was born in Hungary and his mother was born in Russia.
-He attended Clark University in Worcester, Massachusetts from 1962 to 1964 before embarking on a career in journalism.
-Kessler is married and has two children.
+Early life and education

-Journalism
+Kessler was born in The Bronx, New York City, the son of microbiologist Ernest Borek and concert pianist Minuetta Kessler, and grew up in Belmont, Massachusetts.
+After his parents divorced and his mother remarried, he adopted his step-father's last name.
+He attended Clark University in Worcester, Massachusetts, from 1962 to 1964, where he was a student reporter for the campus newspaper The Scarlet and exposed racial housing discrimination in a report that prompted state anti-discrimination regulations.

-Early career
+Career

 Kessler began his career in 1964 as a reporter with the Worcester Telegram, followed by three years as an investigative reporter and editorial writer with the Boston Herald.
 A series he wrote while there was instrumental in the installation of a better plaque commemorating the location of Boston's Pre-Revolutionary-War Liberty Tree.
 During these years, his reporting won awards from the American Political Science Association (public affairs reporting award, 1965), United Press International (1967) and the Associated Press (Sevellon Brown Memorial award, 1967).
 In 1968, he joined The Wall Street Journal as an investigative reporter in the New York bureau.